Approach to Quality Assurance, Safety and Reliability

 Animal Testing Policy

-The Lion Group supports the promotion of animal welfare based on international standards and adheres strictly to the international principles of the 3Rs for animal testing: Replacement, Reduction, Refinement.
+The Lion Group adheres strictly to the international principles of the 3Rs for animal testing (Replacement, Reduction, Refinement) and supports the philosophy of animal welfare.

 Lion Corporation has long focused efforts on related research through participation in the Long-range Research Initiative of the Japan Chemical Industry Association and the Japanese Society for Alternatives to Animal Experiments.
 We will continue actively developing alternatives to animal testing and advancing business activities that contribute to both the health of our customers and animal welfare.